specter119/RefTools/zotero/remove_unmaintained_files.md

     Args:
         zotero_data_dir(PosixPath): Zotero data dir
         zotfile_dest_dir(PosixPath): Zotfile destination dir
-        case_sensitive(bool or str): wether the os is case sensitive, default set linux as True, and reset as False
+        case_sensitive(bool or str): wether the os is case sensitive, default set linux as True, and rest as False
     '''
     attachments_local = set(p.as_posix() for p in zotfile_dest_dir.glob('**/*')
                             if p.is_file() and p.name[0] != '.')